atul-atul/atul-atul.github.io/docs/_posts/2023-12-29-In-The-Grip-Of-An-Idea.md

 ---
 title: "In The Grip Of An Idea"
 date: "2023-12-29"
+last_modified_at: 2024-11-07T00:00:01-00:00
 ---

 `"The idea possessed her imagination and she took pleasure in it." - Margaret Mitchell in Gone With the Wind`

-We should hold our ideas lightly.
+We should hold onto our ideas lightly.
 Put a little differently, we should not be in a tight grip of ideas.

-Ideas here means thoughts, concepts, beliefs, opinions, etc. They form a framework in which we map our lives, thoughts, etc. They are the lens through which we see the world.
+Ideas here means thoughts, concepts, beliefs, opinions, etc. They form a framework in which we map our lives.
+They are the lens through which we see the world.
 Of course, the lens may distort the image.
 So we should diligently clean and polish the lens.

 At times some ideas strike a chord and we become attached to those.
 As we experience the world and as our experience widens, we may have to give up on some of these dearly held concepts.

 But this can be difficult.
-Quite a few people are unwilling to change their minds on things like race, geographical, worldview, etc. I think this happens because
+Quite a few people are unwilling to change their minds.
+I think this happens because
 1. We have a need to belong somewhere (a group).
 2. Some thoughts and ideas appeal to us.
 Why does a particular concept appeal to you?
 It may depend on a lot of factors.
 So let's not get into that here.
 3. We see ourselves belonging to the group that holds same/ similar ideas.
 4. These thoughts and ideas become our identity.
-We become different from people with different ideas and similar to the group that advocate same ideas as us.
+We become different from people with different ideas and similar to the group that advocate same ideas as we do.
 We don't realize that we are not our thoughts.
 5. Changing our minds about those means changing our identity and alliances.
 6. Because of like minded people, the ideas get a boost and conducive environment.
 The merit of ideas is not debated well in that group.